oseen/IOH5Write/README.md

 Testing
 -------
-Test the code by running the inluded cavity or pitzdaily tutorial with the attached ``Allrun`` script.
+Test the code by running the inluded cavity or pitzdaily tutorial and by using ``./Allrun`` script.
 A directory called ``h5Data`` should be created, in which the file ``h5Data0.h5`` is created.
 To use the code on other cases, look in the ``controlDict`` file in this case.

 Compatibility